marcospontesjunior/webscraping-commodities/README.md

 ### Metodologia:

-No início, empregamos a biblioteca **Pandas** para efetuar a importação e a leitura do conjunto de dados.
+No início, foi empregado a biblioteca **Pandas** para efetuar a importação e a leitura do conjunto de dados.
 ###
 <img src="/img/dataset.png">